jhudsl/tidyversecourse/docs/03-tidying.md

 ### Multiple Vectors

-So far, we've only looked at iterating over a single vector at a time; however in analysis, you'll often find that you need to iterate over more than one vector at a time. `purrr` has two functions that simplify this process for you: `map2` and `pmap`.
+So far, we've only looked at iterating over a single vector at a time; however in analysis, you'll often find that you need to iterate over more than one vector at a time.
+The `purrr` package has two functions that simplify this process for you: `map2` and `pmap`.

 #### `map2`